biopet/biopet/docs/tools/SamplesTsvToJson.md

 # SamplesTsvToJson

-This tool enables a user to create a full sample sheet in JSON format suitable for all our Queue pipelines.
+This tool enables a user to create a full sample sheet in JSON format, suitable for all our Queue pipelines, from TSV file(s).
-The tool can be started as follows:
+The tool can be called as follows:

 ~~~ bash
 biopet tool SamplesTsvToJson